HeartFirst records is

 with your hard earned cash, but trade for your own releases instead. so

 before you send off that email:

-is cutting down trading activities and stalinist quality control is in
+is cutting down trading activities and has stalinist quality control in place because

 The space here is

 very limited -- and my taste is very narrow.

 distributing records I have seen too many lame and unsellable